Munn Ice Arena - Michigan State Spartans

 Inside the arena, moving around is no problem at all, and the washroom facilities are just fine.

 The green plastic seats found along the sides of the area, as well as the first five rows of the corners, cost $22.
 If you sit in the corners on the metal bleachers, then the cost is just $20.
 Sections P, O, and N are the "family" section, with seats going for just $10.

 The Spartans shoot just once on this end, but otherwise, the seats are just as good in terms of the view of the game.
 Keep in mind entrances to the arena are behind each end section, so if you sit in the back rows, you'll likely want to have your jacket on for the whole contest as cold winter air blows into the seating section.

 Combined with $5 parking and typically-priced arena concessions, everything comes out to be just about the right price for the entertainment value as compared to other similar Division I hockey experiences.

-An extra mark for the Spartan band which adds a richness to the game that makes it different from your average hockey game.
-A good pep band really helps to make college hockey special.
+An extra mark for the Spartan band adds a richness to the game that makes it different from your average hockey game.
+A good pep band helps to make college hockey special.